ladieslearningcode/llc-web-a11y/README.md

 # English
-# This content is featured in a monthly theme!

-In 2019, we want to challenge Canadians to pause and think, learn about, share, and work towards solving issues that affect us all on a global scale – while leveraging the power of technology!
-More information on monthly themes [here](https://www.canadalearningcode.ca/code-can-change-the-world/).

-DECEMBER'S THEME IS: Take Action!

-See slide 4 for suggestions on how learners can incorporate this month’s theme into their projects - if they choose to participate.

 # Ladies Learning Code
 ## Web Accessibility with HTML & CSS

 A full day introductory HTML & CSS workshop on Web Accessibility.